Política de Privacidad

 Por qué es necesario: sin esta entrega técnica el servicio no existe.
 Es el tratamiento mínimo y universal que realiza cualquier ad server del ecosistema digital: entregar los ficheros del creativo en respuesta a la llamada del navegador al CDN.

 Por qué no prevalecen los derechos del usuario: Advia no procesa la IP del usuario como dato de negocio (la IP únicamente la ve el transporte de red a nivel de CDN).
-No se usan cookies, ni se crean identificadores, ni se cruzan datos con fuentes externas.
+La entrega de la creatividad no depende de la cookie advia_uid ni de ningún otro identificador: se realiza igual con o sin consentimiento, y el almacenamiento en el dispositivo se ampara en su propia base legal (consentimiento, Purpose 1 — ver la sección 5).
+No se cruzan datos con fuentes externas.
 El tratamiento es inherente al funcionamiento de internet y consistente con cualquier interacción del navegador con un servidor web.
 El TCF clasifica este tratamiento como Special Purpose sin derecho de oposición vía el framework, reconociendo su carácter indispensable.

 14.3 Special Purpose 3 – Guardar y comunicar las elecciones de privacidad